mrgeyer/classtris/README.md

 ## Que buttons

-To load the next student, press N on the top menu or NEXT above the student's name To load other students in the que, press THEN above the student's names To load a new question, click UP above the student's name or Q in the top menu.
+To load the next student, click the yellow guy on the top menu or NEXT above the student's name To load other students in the que, press THEN above the student's names To load a new question, click UP above the student's name or ? in the top menu.

 ## Teams and Points

 Students are randomly put on 4 teams when students are loaded.
 To award points to a student's team, click 1,2,3,4 when they are up.
 Click GG to show the winning team.
+Students will not know who is on their team unless they are on the winning team.

 ## Blakboard
 To display the Blackboard, click BB in the top menu.
 To hide the blackboard click HIDE in the top menu.